hiteshbandhu/notes-ai-and-tech/README.md

 Youtube : https://youtube.com/@hiteshbandhucodes
 ---

-The main purpose of this repository is to serve as a centralized hub for storing and sharing my daily learnings.
+The purpose of this repository is to serve as a centralized hub for storing and sharing my daily learnings.

 ## Folder Structure